Will my project qualify as a TEA area? Get a simple yes or no answer today, completely free, in 24 hours.

 Advantages of TEA Approval

-This article outlines specific criteria for TEA designation as well as the steps regional centers must take to evidence that designation to United States Citizenship and Immigration Services (USCIS) during the petition process.
+This article outlines specific criteria for TEA designation and the steps regional centers must take during the petition process to evidence to United States Citizenship and Immigration Services (USCIS) that an area qualifies as a TEA.

 TEA Designation Criteria